 Join us for a powerful discussion on class, creativity, and resilience in the arts.
 Against All Odds brings together a stellar panel of artists and writers who have challenged barriers and defied expectations.
 From poetry to fiction, from script to screen and from performance to activism, they have each carved a space for working-class voices in the cultural landscape.
-Featuring Joelle Taylor, Ashleigh Nugent, Barrington Paul Robinson, and Jayshree Patel, this event will explore the struggles of working-class creatives, the systemic obstacles they face, and the triumphs they’ve achieved along the way.
+Featuring Joelle Taylor, Stephanie Greer, Johanne McAndrew and Barrington Paul Robinson, this event will explore the struggles of working-class creatives, the systemic obstacles they face, and the triumphs they’ve achieved along the way.
 How do we dismantle these barriers?
 And how do we celebrate the successes?
 Expect an evening of passionate conversation, personal insights, and inspiration from those who have paved the way.

 Joelle Taylor is an award-winning poet, playwright, and author, Joelle Taylor’s work focuses on identity, power, and resistance.
 She is the winner of the 2021 T.S.
 Eliot Prize for her collection C+nto & Othered Poems.